hoddmimes/ICEMail/README.md

 ## ICEMail

+- Own hosted mailserver, based upon open source software, postfix, Apache-James, and developed ICE mail
+- Focus on privacy, all data in the mail solution are encrypted (PGP), messages,user data in flight and persisted on disk.
+- Only users can read their own mails after being transferred to their mail client machines.

 # Why?
 **_Why would you like to run your own mail server?_**
 The simple answer is, you do not!
 Unless you have close to sick desire to for spending time on a